EnviroDIY/ModularSensors/README.md

 - AltSoftSerial is not directly supported on the AtSAMD21, but with some effort, the timers could be configured to make it work.
 - SoftwareSerial_ExtInts is not supported at all on the AtSAMD21.
 - Any digital pin can be used with SDI-12.
-- Because the USB controller is built into the processor, you may lose serial output views when the processor sleeps.
+- Because the USB controller is built into the processor, your USB serial connection will close as soon as the processor goes to sleep.
+If you need to debug, I recommend using a serial port monitor like Tera Term which will automatically renew its connection with the serial port when it connects and disconnects.
+Otherwise, you will have to rely on lights on your alert pin or your modem to verify the processor is waking/sleeping properly.
 ___

 #### AtMega2560 (Arduino Mega)